llippens/louislippens/content/post/2023-11-03-computer-says-no/index.markdown

 <br></br>
 <font size="2">
 _This post also appeared via [UGent @ Work](https://www.ugent.be/ugentatwork/nl/blog/blog-61.htm) and in various Belgian media, in Dutch.
-This page was last updated on 13 February 2025._
+This page was last updated on 07 April 2026._
 </font>